 Besides Web API being an AAD secured endpoint, and hence the receiver of access tokens, for reasons listed below, Web API itself makes REST calls to MS Graph, another AAD secured endpoint:

-To lookup security group memberships of authenticated users making Web API call.
+To lookup security group memberships of authenticated users making Web API calls.
 When Angular requests an ID token and access token using the implicit grant type and the user is a member of more than (currently) five security groups, AAD by design substitutes the groups claim for a hasgroups claim with a value of true.
-It's up to Web API to inspect the hasgroups claim and if true, retrieve user's groups from MS Graph.
-(Required delegated or application permissions.)
+It's up to Web API to inspect the hasgroups claim and if true, retrieve the user's groups from MS Graph.
+(Requires delegated or application permissions.)

-To periodically execute non-interactive batch queries against AAD to identify users who've been disabled.
-With hundreds of users of the app, we require a notification mechanism to re-assign these users' active tasks.
-Also, time will tell if MS Graph queries triggered by each Web API request becomes a bottleneck, in which case batch querying or caching users and groups is an option.
+To periodically execute non-interactive batch queries against AAD to identify disabled users.
+With hundreds of app users, we require a notification mechanism to re-assign disabled users' active tasks.
+Time will tell if MS Graph queries triggered by each Web API request becomes a bottleneck, in which case batch querying or caching users and groups is an option.
 (Requires application permissions.)

 Following each need for making MS Graph calls is the permissions required (actually permission type or grouping as it's the container for permissions).
 Application refers to Web API making service-to-service MS Graph calls with its own identity.
 Delegated that Web API makes service-to-service MS Graph calls on behalf of the signed-in user calling Web API.

 The hasgroups claim substitution mentioned above occurs due to a limitation in the length of the URL by which the implicit grant type returns its token to the client.
 The token comes back Base64 encoded in the URL fragment and a larger claim translate to a larger payload.
 Tokens returned through the authorization code grant type aren't subject to this URL length limitation as they're returned in the response body.